 Abstract

-The development of faculty members contributes greatly to maintaining the quality of services and products of Medical Universities and improving the health of society.
+Background & Objective: The development of faculty members contributes greatly to maintaining the quality of services and products of Medical Universities and improving the health of society.
 Therefore, the design of development programs should be based on a comprehensive model to attract the participation of faculty members.
 The present study aimed to determine the effective factors on the development model of faculty members.

 Materials & Methods: This analytical cross-sectional study was carried out using the census method on 363 faculty members of Babol University of Medical Sciences in 2021.
 The data were collected by a valid and reliable online questionnaire based on the Development Model.
 Statistical analysis was performed in SPSS (version 21) and AMOS (version 26) software packages.